SWoto/nfuse-lora/README.md

 ```
 3. In the `start.sh` file, change the `SX1301_RESET_BCM_PIN` value to the Reset Pin number of your board.

+4. Before installing it, :warning: beware that this process uses US LoRaWAN configuration.
+If you want to swap to the EU version, just change the `global_config.json` to the desired one found [here](https://github.com/Lora-net/picoGW_packet_forwarder/tree/master/lora_pkt_fwd/cfg) and also change the server address on the `start.sh` file to `router.eu.thethings.network`.
+You might be asking me "But only US and EU?
+What about the others?".
+As an answer to these questions, altough I haven't tested it yet, you can take a look to the [TTN global_config files](https://github.com/TheThingsNetwork/gateway-conf) and, please, let me know if it worked.
+Don't forget to change [the server address](https://www.thethingsnetwork.org/docs/gateways/packet-forwarder/semtech-udp.html#router-addresses).

-4. Next run the to start the install process
+5. Next run the to start the install process
 ```bash
 ./install.sh
 ```